-How do they determine whether or not you have a high attention to detail?
-They’ll pay attention to things like:
+How do they determine whether or not you have high attention to detail?
+They’ll pay attention to things such as:

 However, they’ll also use their interview questions to determine whether or not you have an eye for the details.
 They might ask:

 You’ll notice that many of the above are behavioral interview questions—you know, those dreaded ones that start out with, “Tell me about…”